octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.43 - 2026-03-24 =
+* Added preliminary support for importing from Property Finder UAE using their API
+* Added more logging to PropCtrl state change PUT request
+* Updated which field is used for Apimo land area
+* Corrected wrong property count showing in export logs being wrong due to hitting MySQL 'group_concat_max_len' setting

 = 2.5.42 - 2026-02-23 =
 * Added EPC ratings to Zoopla exports